web3privacy/web3privacy/README.md

 - [Status](https://status.im) - Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology.
 - [xx messenger](https://elixxir.io) - An ultra-private messaging app, powered by the quantum-resistant and decentralized xx network.
 - [ALTER](https://altermail.co) - Private & Secure Communication App Utilizing Secret Nework's secret contract technology.
+- [Session](https://getsession.org) - An end-to-end encrypted messenger that minimises sensitive metadata, designed and built for people who want absolute privacy and freedom from any form of surveillance.

+## Browser
+- [Lokinet](https://lokinet.org) - Lokinet is powered by a decentralised network of staked nodes.
+Nobody can shut it down.
+Nobody can spy on you.
+- [Puma browser](https://www.pumabrowser.com) - Puma is a mobile browser and wallet for the Web3 ecosystem.
+Private by design.
+- [Brave](http://brave.com) - Browse privately.
+Search privately.
+And ditch Big Tech.

 ## KYC
 - [Notebook labs](https://www.notebooklabs.xyz) - Zero-Knowledge Cryptography for anonymous KYC and soul-bound credentials.